univention/univention-portal/helm/notifications-api/README.md

 # notifications-api

+> **:exclamation: This Helm Chart is deprecated!**

-A Helm chart for the Univention Portal Notifications API
+DEPRECATED: A Helm chart for the Univention Portal Notifications API

 - **Version**: 0.1.0
 - **Type**: application